Skip to main content

 Under the current architecture:

-• durable session and checkpoint data live in the configured stores
+• queryable checkpoint and session history live in the configured relational and event stores

-• daemon runtime metadata lives in the platform state directory
+• daemon runtime metadata and queue state live in the platform state directory runtime store

 Repo Policy